Complete Guide

 AI grants in Ireland are government-funded programmes that help businesses pay for artificial intelligence and digital transformation projects.
 Agencies like LEO, Enterprise Ireland, IDA Ireland, InterTradeIreland, Invest NI, Údarás na Gaeltachta, and the WDC offer funding covering 50–80% of project costs — from free consultancy worth €2,700 to implementation grants exceeding €400,000.

-As approved providers for LEO, Enterprise Ireland, and InterTradeIreland, we've helped businesses across Ireland navigate grant funding and then delivered the AI systems those grants support.
+As an approved LEO Digital for Business provider, we've helped businesses across Ireland navigate grant funding from multiple agencies and then delivered the AI systems those grants support.
 This guide brings together everything we've learned about which grants work best for different situations.

 If you're looking for AI grants in Ireland to help fund your next digital transformation project, you're in the right place.